 Where is Caldwell Humane Society, Inc. located?

 Caldwell Humane Society, Inc. does not have a physical location.
-We hold our meetings in the downstairs meeting rooms of the main branch of the Caldwell County Library in Lenoir.
+We hold our meetings and reservation sessions in the downstairs meeting rooms of the main branch of the Caldwell County Library in Lenoir.
 Our clinics are held at the Caldwell County Fairgrounds.
 We use a cell phone with voicemail service as our telephone – as such, callers must leave a message and a volunteer will call them back.

 Why does Caldwell Humane Society, Inc. focus on spaying and neutering?

 Too many dogs and cats are euthanized each year in Caldwell County....far too many to be adopted.
 Spaying and neutering is the key to ending pet overpopulation, because it halts the cycle of pets having litters, and their litters having litters, and so on.
 Without low-cost spay/neuter clinics, many Caldwell County pet owners would not be able to afford the cost of spay/neuter surgery for their pets.

 Why doesn’t Caldwell Humane Society, Inc. take in animals, shelter them, and find homes for them?